London is a historical city with ornate bridges, buildings, palaces and towers that are worth visiting if you are spending 4 days in London.

 London is also a significant city with a lot of ties to music, art, and theatre.
 Each year, over 30 million people travel here to explore it.

-When visiting London, you should consider purchasing an Oyster Card as it will make using public transportation super easy.
+When visiting London for a few days, you should consider purchasing an Oyster Card as it will make using public transportation super easy.
 If your bank card supports contactless payments, it might work directly on the tube turnstiles - it is worth checking your cards compatibility before getting an Oyster Card.

 London has a lot of history behind it and of course that includes the Royal Family and beautiful government homes and buildings.
 Your 4 days in London guide starts with typical London bucket list items, including visiting museums, famous structures and other popular London attractions.